raspberrypi/style-guide/README.md

 The Raspberry Pi Foundation strives for an approachable, conversational tone in its materials.
 See www.raspberrypi.org for examples.

+Formatting guidelines specific to the Raspberry Pi learning resources can be found in the [Style guide for Raspberry Pi learning resources](../style-guide-for-resources/blob/master/README.md), which should be used in conjunction with this Style Guide.

 ## Lists

 Use semicolons for lists with internal commas. *We received bouquets from Chris, in California; Jim, in Belgium; and Bob, in Liverpool.*